-Following the Tradition of Superfine Japanese Sumi
+Following the tradition of fine Japanese ink

-Scholars believe that the history of Suzuka Sumi began in the early Heian period when resin harvested from the pines of the Suzuka Mountains was burnt and the resulting soot mixed with nikawa and shaped into sumi sticks.
-Suzuka is blessed with good pine trees and weak alkaline water, both essential to make quality sumi.
-In the Edo period, every ruling feudal family had their own family crest, which would be drawn in sumi on formal dress; kamishimo for men and komon for women.
-This naturally gave rise to the demand for quality sumi.
-From around this time, the nationwide spread of private elementary schools in temples also increased the demand for sumi.
+During the Edo period (1603-1868), every ruling feudal family had their own family crest, which would be drawn with ink on formal dresses: kamishimo for men and komon for women.
+This custom gave rise to the demand for quality ink.
+Also, the nationwide spread of private elementary schools in temples increased the demand for ink.

 General Production Process

 - 1. Glue

 The main raw materials of Suzuka inksticks are soot, nikawa, and natural fragrance.
 Nikawa is a gelatinous glue produced by boiling the bones and hides of deer or cattle.
 The first step is to burn pine tree, bamboo, and either canola or sesame oil, and then collect the resulting soot from the inside of a lamp cover.

 Inkstick production is performed only between October and April because the glue is prone to deterioration when the humidity and temperature is high.
 Work is done entirely by hand and begins early every morning.
 The glue and water is heated to make a strong jelly-like solution which is filtered by passing through a sieve before blending with soot, and then musk or borneol camphor fragrance is added to the mixture.

 - 2. Kneading

 Artisans use their hands and feet to knead and roll out the mixture which is now in dough form.
 This is to ensure thorough blending of the glue and soot and remove any air bubbles.

 This task, which requires great strength, results in a finished lump called sumidama.